pama7786/code-2-challenge/README.md

 ## Description

-This project is a web application that allows a user to vote for the cutest animal
+-This project is a web application that allows a user to vote for the cutest animal